 - Ammonia at up to 56 mg/l as a daily maximum and 23 mg/l as a monthly average.
 Based on the Regional Board's calculations, Fact Sheet page F-22, ammonia is toxic to aquatic life at 5.2 mg/l (acute), 2.3 mg/l (chronic) and 5.71 mg/l (4-day average).
 For raw sewage Metcalf and Eddy Wastewater Engineering Treatment and Reuse, Table 3-15 rates a wastewater as "high strength" if it exceeds 45 mg/l.
 Other Engineering Texts state that it is unusual for ammonia concentration in raw sewage to exceed 60 mg/l.
-The proposed Permit, page F-42, states that the wastewater treatment plant nitrifies and denitrifies; converts ammonia to nitrite and nitrate and removes nitrate.
+The Order, page F-42, states that the wastewater treatment plant nitrifies and denitrifies; converts ammonia to nitrite and nitrate and removes nitrate.
 With an allowance to discharge ammonia up to 56 mg/l one doubts that any nitrification and denitrification is occurring. - Copper up to 18 ug/l as a daily maximum and 9.2 ug/l as a monthly average.
 The CTR chronic criterion for copper is 2.8 ug/l and copper was measured in the receiving stream at 1.1 ug/l.
-The upstream lowest observed hardness (16 mg/l) was not used to calculate the presented CTR criteria; instead the Regional Board used a hardness of 18.3.
+The upstream lowest observed hardness (16 mg/l) was not used to calculate the presented CTR criteria; instead the Regional Board used a hardness of 18.3. - Lead up to 4.9 ug/l as a daily maximum and copper up to 18 ug/l as a daily maximum.
+The additive toxicity of copper and zinc were not considered as required by the Basin Plan, page IV 18.00.